MK-Ware/Forensic-Tools/README.md

 skype_scanner: use to parse Skype database.
 Can extract account details, contacts with their full details, call log, and messages.
 Results are saved to a html table with background highlighting for easier reading.
 For details, script name -h

 The common_methods.py file contains functions that are necessary for some scripts to work.
+The templates directory contains static html templates required to organize the results in neat html tables.
+Both need to be present and unmodified in order for the scripts to work properly.